-The relief sought is for the Emfuleni Local Municipality and its Municipal Manager to be declared in contempt of the Full Court's order issued on 18 November 2018, and to order just and equitable remedy pending the hearing of Part B of the application that was before that Full Court.
-The interim relief will benefit entities that have joined in as intervening parties in the contempt application.
+The relief sought is for the Emfuleni Local Municipality and its Municipal Manager to be declared in contempt of the Full Court's order issued on 18 November 2018, and to order a just and equitable remedy pending the hearing of Part B of the application that was before that Full Court "Cape Gate".
+The interim relief sought is intended to benefit entities that have joined as intervening parties in the contempt application.
 That will include a further 216 businesses that are represented by the intervening parties.